 To conclude, it is very apparent that The Well of Urd is the brainchild of seasoned musicians.
-River of Souls let loose an album that leaves little to chance in terms quality, song writing or execution.
+River of Souls let loose an album that leaves little to chance in terms of quality, songwriting or execution.

 Stout riffing, elegant solos and a savvy exchange of growls and clean vocals lead to an album that should be worthy of your attention.
 By freely mixing different style elements into their blender, they produced an alluring, yet slightly unusual record.
 And we do fancy them albums that are a trifle askew and outside the proverbial box.